codinuum/volt/README.md

 ## Overview

-This package provides a variant of [Bolt OCaml logging tool](http//bolt.x9c.fr).
+This package provides a variant of [Bolt OCaml logging tool](http//bolt.x9c.fr) called Volt.
 Volt offers the following features in addition to the original:

 + **Pass filter concept.**
   Each logger has an associated pass filter, ensuring the only events satisfying